CyVerse-learning-materials/chipseq_tutorial/step2.rst

 **Peak calling**
 ------------------

+In this step, we will use bowtie alignment files to perform peak calling.
+Peak calling programs identify set of read enriched regions in the genome that represent binding sites from your protein of interest.
 We will be using MACS2 (Model-based Analysis for ChIP-seq) app in CyVerse DE for peak identification.

 ----